What You Need to Know About Renting Boom Trucks

 Director of sales and marketing at Manitex, Randy Robertson, says newer generations of boom trucks have evolved from simple telescopic booms mounted on lightweight truck beds to highly engineered machines that can compete with mid-range class truck cranes.
 They’re also easier to maintain and quicker to move between jobs.

 Despite varying features and designs between manufacturers and technological innovations throughout the years, the different types of boom trucks share the same basic components that differentiate them from other types of cranes.
-Some of the types of boom trucks include:
+Some of the various types of boom trucks include the items discussed above in addition to:

 - A boom mounted on a conventional truck chassis, such as a Freightliner, Peterbilt, or Kenworth commercial truck.